X-Hax/SonicAdventureBlenderIO/documentation/docs/ui/toolbar/tools/export.md

 	- `Euler`: Exports as euler rotations
 	- `Quaternion`: Exports as quaternion rotations (not used by the sonic adventure games, but other titles using the ninja formats, like phantasy star online)
 	- `Keep`: Export based on the rotation modes on objects
+- `Ensure positive euler angles`: Ensures that all euler rotations are exported with positive angles; E.g. -90° becomes 270°.
 - <details markdown><summary>`Interpolation conversion deviation threshold`: (**Advanced**) | Click to expand</summary>
 	- **Problem**: Blender allows for non-linear keyframes
 	- **Solution**: Baking the interpolated keyframes